hmrc/sm2/USERGUIDE.md

 Service Manager is a command line tool to start and stop microservices locally.
 It is intended to make local development and testing easier.

-## Install

-Download the latest version for your operating system and architecture.
-For ease of use, rename the binary to sm (or sm2 if you wish to keep the original service manager) and put it somewhere int your systems $PATH.
-Finally `chmod +x` the file to make it runnable.

 ## Setup

 1. Create the workspace